divinofire/DatabaseOnSD/README.md

-# Table Manager
+# DatabaseOnSD

 ## Description
-- A library to easily create and manage a database on an SD card.
+- A library to easily create and manage a database on an SD card. it makes reading and writing to an SD card a breeze.
+- Easily read and write csv style files on an SD card
 - Made by Divino Fire, https://github.com/divinofire/
-- Easily read and write csv style files on an SD card

-## practical usage
+## Practical Usage
 - tiny spreadsheet for IOT systems
 - credential storage
 - alternative long String storage